 With the problems arising with children's safety, it is important to call to let us know of absences by 9.00 am.
 Similarly if you take your child out of school - let us know so that we are aware they have left the grounds.
 If anything unusual is happening please help us to help you by informing the school.
 The school's phone number is 07-304 9506, or email firstname.lastname@example.org.
 Absences can be reported using the Skool Loop app.

-On Ag Day cooking for the indoor displays is brought to school along with the animals and judged on the day.
-The children who have animals have photos taken with their pets and are presented with a certificate once these are processed.
+On Ag Day cooking for the indoor displays is brought to school along with the animals and is judged on the day.
+The children who have animals will have photos taken with their pets.
+These children are presented with a certificate once these are processed.

 The indoor show is organised by the staff.
 A meeting of all interested parents is called by the Ag Club committee.
 Successful competitors in the calf, lamb and goat section are eligible to enter in Group Day which involves most schools in the Rangitaiki area.
 Children not entering pets will take part in school as normal.

 Through Wheelers we operate a Book Club.

 Approximately one offer is made each term and pamphlets describing the books are sent home to parents.
 Orders are done online.